linusg/libjs-test262/README.md

   -s, --silent          don't print any progress information -v, --verbose         print output of test runs
-  -f, --fail-only       only show failed tests
+  -f, --fail-only       only show failed tests --parse-only          only parse the test files and fail/pass based on that --ignore IGNORE       ignore any tests matching the glob
 ```

 ## Current status